moves-rwth/storm/documentation/usage/languages.md

 # Jani

-Jani is a recently introduced modelling language for the landscape of probabilistic models.
+Jani is a recently introduced modeling language for the landscape of probabilistic models.
 To allow easy parsing, JANI is based on [JSON](http://www.json.org/).
 In general, JANI models can encode a variety of model types. storm's support for JANI models covers DTMCs, CTMCs and MDPs.

 For more information, please visit the [Jani specification](http://www.jani-spec.org), where you can also find some [examples](https://github.com/ahartmanns/jani-models/).